-The Elbow (IL) block simulates the flow at a pipe bend in an isothermal liquid network.
-It calculates the pressure losses at the pipe bend, but does not take into account the effect of viscous friction.
+The Elbow (IL) block simulates the flow at the turn of a pipeline in an isothermal liquid network.
+In this case, pressure losses are calculated when the pipe is rotated, but the effect of viscous friction is not taken into account.

-Two types of elbow are available: `Smoothly-curved' and `Sharp-edged (Miter)' (sharp-angled or oblique).
+Two types of knee are available: Smoothly-curved (smoothly curved) and Sharp-edged (Miter) (acute-angled or oblique).

-If the Elbow type parameter is set to Smoothly curved, the block calculates the loss factor as:
+If the Elbow type parameter has the value Smoothly curved, then the block calculates the loss factor as:

 .

-The block calculates - the angle correction factor - according to Keller [2] as
+The block calculates — angle correction factor — according to Keller [2] as

-where θ is the value of the Bend angle parameter in degrees.
-The block defines the coefficient of friction as the value for pure commercial steel.
-The block then interpolates the values from the tabulated data as a function of the inner diameter of the elbow for [1].
-The table below summarises the pipe friction data for pure commodity steel when flowing in a zone of full turbulence.
+where — the value of the Bend angle parameter in degrees.
+The block determines the coefficient of friction as a value for pure commercial steel.
+The block then interpolates the values from the tabular data depending on the inner diameter of the elbow for [1].
+The table below shows data on friction in a pipe for pure commercial steel during flow in a zone of complete turbulence.

 20